GeoNode/geonode/docs/new_docs/contribute_docu.rst

 * Make pull requests

 All these things can generally be done on the web you won't need to download something!
 But if you want to add images to your documentation you will have to do some more inital steps, because this can't be done on the web.
-So when you are sure you just want to add some pieces of information and won't need images, just go ahead with this documentation.
-To learn about how images can be added to your documentaion and what steps have to be done first, read this _link.
+To learn about how images can be added to your documentaion and which additional steps have to be done, read this _link.

 In the following part the steps will be explained more detailed.